CSB-KaracaLab/prot-on/EvoEF/README.md

 should generate a new structure file named “mod-el_Repair_Model_1.pdb”.
 In the mutant model, the optimized polar hydrogen coordinates are also shown.

-  o To build mutation model, you can run:
+To build mutation model, you can run:
 ```
   ./EvoEF --command=BuildMutant --pdb=model.pdb --mutant_file=individual_list.txt
 ```